VERIFY BEFORE RELYING

 Light jacket Useful because testing rooms can feel cool

-DBPR's Candidate Information Booklet says candidates need two forms of valid signature identification, one government-issued.
-It also says sales associate candidates must present the pre-license education completion certificate at the test center every time they wish to take the exam, unless they are using an accepted equivalent such as a Florida Bar Card or letter of equivalency.
+DBPR also says sales associate candidates must present the pre-license education completion certificate at the test center every time they wish to take the exam, unless they are using an accepted equivalent such as a Florida Bar Card or letter of equivalency.
+The booklet says the course is good for two years from completion and that an expired course will not be accepted at the exam site.

 If your original certificate was sent with your application, bring the allowed photocopy.